Training Adaptive Reconstruction Networks for Blind Inverse Problems: Related works

 An older and popular alternative consists in replacing the proximal operator in \eqref{eq:iterative_scheme} by a denoiser.
-This approach is often called a plug\&play (\emph{P\&P}) prior \cite{venkatakrishnan2013plug}.
+This approach is often called a plug-and-play (P\&P) prior \cite{venkatakrishnan2013plug}.
 It was first used with hand-crafted priors \cite{gu2014weighted} and a significant performance boost occurred with the use of pre-trained neural networks among which we can cite \cite{ryu2019plug,zhang2021plug}.
+In addition, let us mention that \cite{zhang2021plug} trains the denoiser with various noise levels (instead of forward operators).
+This makes it possible to fine-tune the regularization in the P\&P method.
 This approach has the huge asset of adapting painlessly to arbitrary inverse problems.
 We propose some comparisons and discuss the pros and cons of each approach in Section \ref{sec:results}.

+Finally, let us point out that the idea of training solvers on families of operators is probably implemented already on a variety of neural networks.
+For instance, the SFTMD network in \cite{gu2019blind} is trained on a family as well.
+Our main contribution here is a systematic empirical study of this methodology.

 \paragraph{Blind inverse problems}